Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n)

-Therefore the local Langlands correspondence for $\SO_{2n+1}$ is reduced to determine the liftings of representations of $\SO_{2n+1}(F)$, and it is important to compute the characters of representations for this.
+Therefore the local Langlands correspondence for $\SO_{2n+1}(F)$ is reduced to determining the liftings of representations of $\SO_{2n+1}(F)$ to $\GL_{2n}(F)$, and it is important to compute the characters of representations for this.

 In this paper, we consider this problem for so-called $\mathit{simple}$ $\mathit{supercuspidal}$ representations of $\SO_{2n+1}(F)$.
-These representations are supercuspidal representations which are obtained by compact induction of characters of the pro-unipotent radicals of Iwahori subgroups (see Section 2 for details).
-They were introduced in \cite{MR2730575} and \cite{MR3164986}, and have been studied in the context of finding an explicit description of the local Langlands correspondence.
+These representations are supercuspidal representations which were introduced in \cite{MR2730575} and \cite{MR3164986}, and have been studied in the context of finding an explicit description of the local Langlands correspondence.